mmiele/TechnicalNotes/DASH-Breadboard/⁯Documentation/hld.md

 ## Overview

-The following is a high level view of the DASH architecture main layers.
+The following is a high level view of the DASH architecture layers.

 ![draft-simple-layered-architecture](images/architecture/draft-simple-layered-architecture.svg)